Gregory of Catino: Archival and documentary work

 In 1092 Gregory proposed a major overhaul of Farfa's archives to Abbot Berard II, who promptly commissioned him to do it.
 He began on 19 April, copying every charter in the archives—save leases, which he was planning to do in a separate work.
 His work was interrupted by circumstances at the monastery, but by 1099 and Berard's death the work was substantially complete down to that year.
 It was a two-volume collection he titled Liber gemniagraphus sive cleronomialis ecclesiae pharphensis, usually known as the Regestum Farfense, now in the Biblioteca Apostolica Vaticana.
 He did the reader the favour of glossing his own neologisms: gemniagraphus meant memoria descriptionis terrarum (descriptive record of lands) and by cleronomialem he meant heredity, indicating that Farfa's lands remained with it as if hereditary.

 Between 1099 and 1103 Gregory compiled a collection of excerpts of canon law for the introduction of the Regestum.
 This collection, known as the Collectio Farfensis or Collectio Canonum, primarily contains excerpts about property rights.
 There is disagreement among scholars today whether Gregory had a specific political purpose in mind in his selection, or was simply affirming the property rights of the abbey to its own monks.
 There are also three charters copied in Gregory's hand and bound into a volume with one of his later historical works.
 These seem to represent an earlier attempt to preserve Farfa's archives that was abandoned in favour of a comprehensive treatment, the Regestum.
 This edition of three charters is sometimes therefore known as the "Prae-Regestum".
 In 1125 Gregory's nephew Todinus returned to his uncle's work and added seventy folios of new charters (post-1099) and a few older ones that Gregory had overlooked.

 Between 1103 and 1107 Gregory was working on his Liber largitorius vel notarius monasterii pharphensis, which he titled his Liber notarius sive emphyteuticus.
-It is a register of all the long-term leases the abbey issued, intended to complement the Regestum's catalogue of itsfixed ("hereditary") possessions.
+It is a register of all the long-term leases the abbey issued, intended to complement the Regestum's catalogue of fixed ("hereditary") possessions.
 These massive volumes were not easy to use for the monastery's agents in property disputes, and so, when already in his seventies (in the early 1130s), Gregory composed the Liber floriger chartarum coenobii pharphensis, an index of all the abbey's properties organised topographically by churches and estates.
 Gregory's Liber floriger has been superseded by the indices of the modern editors of Farfa's charters.